neelaryan/c-assignments2/README.md

 (68).
 Write a program to build a binary search tree having characters as the content of each node.
 Visit the created tree in preorder, inorder and postorder sequence.
 Display the output in suitable format.

 (72).
-Implements polynomials using linked list and perform the following operations using menu driven function:
+Implements polynomials using linked list and perform the following operations using menu driven function:<br>
     a.
-Add two polynomials.
+Add two polynomials.<br>
     b.
 Multiply two polynomials.

 (75).
 Write a menu driven program in C to implement a circular queue using linked list incorporating the following items:
     a.
-Adding elements to cqueue
+Adding elements to cqueue<br>
     b.
-Deleting from cqueue
+Deleting from cqueue<br>
     c.
-Display the cqueue
+Display the cqueue<br>
     d.
 Quit

 (78).
 Implement the stack using menu driven program.
 Stack should be implement by linked structure.